scalar-labs/scalar-terraform-examples/azure/README.md

 ### Create Scalar DL resources

 Before running the terraform command to create Scalar DL resources, you need to prepare an environment file for the container configuration which will be loaded by `docker-compose`.
-The default file name is `scalardl_conatainer.env`.
+The default file name is `scalardl_container.env`.
 Please copy the example file to that name.

 ```console
 $ cd azure/scalardl